mnepel/bacteria_in_arboreal_ant_nests/README.md

 # bacteria_in_arboreal_ant_nests
 R analysis scripts studying bacterial communities in arboreal ant nests.
-Scripts are linked to the paper titled "Highly diverse microbiomes in ants’ nesting space develop conjoined with arboreal ant colonies"
+Scripts are linked to the paper titled "Highly diverse bacterial communities in arboreal ants’ nesting space develop conjoined with ant colonies"

 # Raw sequencing data
 The raw sequencing reads were deposited in the NCBI Short Read Archive under the BioProject accession number PRJNA777006